DigitalSlideArchive/HistomicsTK/histomicstk/cli/ComputeNucleiFeatures/README.md

   --analysis_tile_size <double>
                         Tile size for blockwise analysis (default: 4096.0) --cyto_width <integer>
-                        Width of ring-like neighborghood region around each nucleus to be considered as cytoplasm (default: 8) --cytoplasm <boolean>
+                        Width of ring-like neighborhood region around each nucleus to be considered as cytoplasm (default: 8) --cytoplasm <boolean>
                         Compute Intensity and Gradient features from the